 Switching to plant-based foods not only benefits your health – it also helps to protect the planet.

-Using plant-based food can help reducing greenhouse gas emission, less water and land use. this contribute to less global warming and save our environment.
+Using plant-based food can help reduce greenhouse gas emission, less water and land use.
+This contributes to less global warming and saves our environment.

-Many studies have shown significant environment benefits of using less animal-based food.
+Many studies have shown significant environmental benefits of using less animal-based food.

-How to help plant base diet in many Health Condition
+How to help plant based diet in many Health Condition

 Avoid Heart Disease

 The American Heart Association says that approx. 80 million Americans have some form of heart disease, and many of the risk factors, such as obesity, are high.

 But you can reduce your risk.
 Study says that a nutritious, low-fat, plant-based diet can help lower cholesterol, weight loss, and lower blood pressure.
 All which leads to heart problems.

 High fat diets have links to higher levels of cancer.